-Do make plans directly with the other parent - do not make plans directly through the children: Examples include a child coming to the other parent and asking to skip parenting time due to a party or extracurricular event.
+Do make plans directly with the other parent / Do not make plans directly through the children: Examples include a child coming to the other parent and asking to skip parenting time due to a party or extracurricular event.
 Any time that the children are in the middle of communication, it is burdensome for them.
+It can put the children in the middle of adult decision-making and can tend to rob the children of their role as a child.